zguiyang/bookMarketKit/README.md

 These variables contain sensitive information and should be properly secured.

-You can modify these variables directly in the `deploy.sh` file before running it, or override the port variables using environment variables as described in the [Customizing Ports](#customizing-ports) section.
+You can modify these variables directly in the template files (`web.env.production` and `backend.env.production`) in the root directory before running the deployment script, or override the port variables using environment variables as described in the [Customizing Ports](#customizing-ports) section.

 ##### Monorepo Architecture and Docker Build